 Flat Nappies With Wrap

 Using 'flat' nappies and folding them yourself, is possibly the cheapest most simple way to start for newborns.
 The options include prefolds, muslins or terry nappies fastened with nappy fasteners and a wrap on top.
 Flat nappies can be customised for use at night by boosting the nappy.
 This means you could choose to add a microfleece liner on top of the nappy (where the nappy touches baby's bottom) and an absorbent booster (or two!) such as bamboo or hemp between the prefold and the nappy wrap.
 This combination, should provide a good amount of absorbency for a newborn and is a good option for night use.
-For an in depth explanation on how to use prefolds or muslins for a newborn see our blog post on how to use a prefold nappy.

 Don't forget to pack a wet nappy bag with you for any soiled nappies, wipes and clothes!

 The Nappy Lady is a great resource to help you get started on your cloth nappy journey.